skx/e-comments/README.md

 * Commenters do not get their details remembered.
    * Nor can they receive emails on replies to their comments.

+Run-time (client-side) dependencies:

+* jQuery
+* mustache.js
+    * Included in this repository.

-This server was originally written for my [server optimization guide](http://tweaked.io/) but since it seemed like a generally-useful piece of code it was moved into its own repository.
+This server was originally written for my [server optimization guide](https://tweaked.io/) but since it seemed like a generally-useful piece of code it was moved into its own repository.

 Comment Server